When Ray Bradbury wrote Fahrenheit 451, he was living in a time of the rising Cold War and the end of Nazism.

 - Of Mice and Men because of the language and violent scenes.

-They would also have to consider banning Shakespeare – all of it.
-The Bard is well-known for his use of bawdy and vulgar language.
+He would also have to consider banning Shakespeare – all of it.
+The Bard is well-known for his use of bawdry and vulgar language.
+There’s some cross-dressing in it as well.

 And considering that the new budget doesn’t offer much in new resource monies, I may not be able to procure multiple titles of books that would be allowed in schools.
 Why won’t public schools have that money?
-Because many private schools and other religious affiliated institutions that may teach the coexistence of dinosaurs and humans and that the earth is literally only a few thousand years old will be getting that money through an expanding voucher system.
+Because Grace Academy and other religious affiliated schools that may teach the coexistence of dinosaurs and humans and that the earth is literally only a few thousand years old will be getting that money through a still expanding voucher system.

 The woman says,